Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 In years past, it was almost unheard of to trick-or-treat on any day other than October 31st.

 Today, more and more municipalities – and even individual neighborhoods and homeowner’s associations – are changing trick-or-treat dates for Halloween based on forecast inclement weather.

-Ultimately, a bit of flexibility is key.
-Even if you don't agree with changing the date for trick-or-treating, ultimately it's the municipality that has the power to make that decision, so for the sake of your child it's good to just go with the flow if they make changes.
-I've learned the hard way not to try to make other plans close to trick-or-treating night, just because they might switch trick-or-treating.
+As frustrating as it is to have uncertainties, building in a bit of flexibility is key if you don't want to be stressed.
+Even if you strongly disagree with changing the date for trick-or-treating (which I totally relate to!), it's the municipality that has the power to make that decision not you.
+Therefore for the sake of your child it's good to just go with the flow if they make changes, as annoying and as painful as that can be.